nodejs/quic/doc/api/quic.md

     transport parameters from a previously established session.
 These would have been provided as part of the `'sessionTicket'` event on a previous `QuicClientSession` object.
+  * `requestOCSP` {boolean} If `true`, specifies that the OCSP status request extension will be added to the client hello and an `'OCSPResponse'` event will be emitted before establishing a secure communication.
   * `secureOptions` {number} Optionally affect the OpenSSL protocol behavior, which is not usually necessary.
 This should be used carefully if at all!
     Value is a numeric bitmask of the `SSL_OP_*` options from [OpenSSL Options][].
+  * `servername` {string} The SNI servername.
   * `sessionIdContext` {string} Opaque identifier used by servers to ensure session state is not shared between applications.
 Unused by clients.
   * `sessionTicket`: {Buffer|TypedArray|DataView} The serialized TLS Session